Mattresses can be under attack from a range of fluids. Each night you go to bed, the mattress is under threat.

 You can always consider having your mattress professionally cleaned if the idea of doing it yourself seems daunting.

 Professional cleaners use a chemical solution to treat the mattress and remove surface stains.
-Next, water or high-pressure steam provides a deeper clean.
+Next, hot water or high-pressure steam provides a deeper clean.

 The final part of a professional cleaner is to deodorize your mattress so that it smells wonderful.